dbaroncelli/D-KMP-sample/shared/src/commonMain/kotlin/eu/baroncelli/dkmpsample/shared/datalayer/sources/_graphql/README.md

-#### you can get read/write to a GraphQL client
+#### you can read/write data via GraphQL
-using the Apollo GraphQL:
+using the Apollo GraphQL client:
 [Apollo GraphQL](https://github.com/apollographql/apollo-android)